 Consider element type.
-The different styles of electric range surface elements each have there advantages and disadvantages.
-For example, if you do a lot of canning, you might want to consider regular plug-in surface burners where one can be replaced temporarily with a special 'canning element' to help prevent discoloration of the stove top.
+The different styles of electric surface elements each have their advantages and disadvantages.
+For example, if you do a lot of canning, you might want to consider regular plug-in coil surface burners where one can be swapped temporarily with a special 'canning element' to help prevent discoloration of the stove top.

 Convertible range tops.
-If you choose a model with removable cooktop cartridges, you can choose the appropriate cooking burner depending in what you are cooking at the time.
+If you choose a cooktop model with removable cartridges (like many Jenn-Air), you can choose the appropriate cooking burner depending on what you are cooking at the time.
 Optional cartridges can usually be purchased in regular coil element, radiant, halogen, European style solid element or BBQ grill designs.
 You can then mix and match to have an appropriate cooking surface available at all times.

 Disclaimer: The staff of Appliance411.com does not necessarily agree with the opinions expressed by Productopia.com.
 The information and links are presented for reference only.

 (links open in